djbyers/Baseball_Research/README.md

 A description of each section and the files contained within each is contained below:

+## Personal Work

+#### Link to Shift Article

+This document contains a link to an RPubs site that I created in the Spring of 2020 that, while technically was submitted as school work, is something I consider to be my first project that wasn't school or work related, as I was working on it previously and simply ended up submitting it for a final class project that semester.
+The article outlines the idea of defensive shifts in MLB, and why they aren't as responsible for the decline in offense we're seeing.

 ## SABR Certification Material

 #### SABR Course 2